LuluDansMaRue/kubernetes-docker-lab/docs/k8s/services.md

 A service is a microservice which is grouping numbers of pods by pods's label.
 Services allow you to define the access policy to your pods

-Services are cheaps which mean that you can have as many services as you want in your Cluster.
+Services are cheaps which mean that you can have as many services as you want in your Cluster as they're not consuming a lot of hardware resources.

 ## Usefulness of Service[¶](#usefulness-of-service)